octave-online/octave-online-server/back-master/README.md

 Octave Online Server: Back Server
 =================================

-This directory contains the source code for the Octave Online back server.
+This directory contains the source code for the Octave Online Server back server.
+This is the "master" process that communicates with the downstream user via Redis and with the GNU Octave subprocess.
+Commands dealing with the filesystem are in the *back-filesystem* directory parallel to this directory.

 ## Setup

 There are two versions of the back server.
 One uses Docker and is easier to set up and configure.
-The other uses SELinux and is faster.
+The other uses SELinux and is faster, able to handle more concurrent sessions.
+The SELinux implementation is the one used on octave-online.net.

 ### Option 1: Docker Setup